eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### 2. TestingFramework

-- In the second part we will integrate the new algorithm from the collection into the tester.

 - Go to the tester's folder and copy the sample file from MeanImpute into a new file with the name `NewAlgAlgorithm.cs`.

 ```bash